intelligenceforgood/docs/book/guides/law-enforcement.md

 ## Authenticity & Chain of Custody

 * Reports include a SHA-256 signature generated at export time.
-Verify using the hash listed on the cover sheet.
+Verify using the hash listed on the cover sheet and the `.signatures.json` provided by the analyst.
 * Each evidence file contains embedded metadata referencing the case ID and export timestamp.
 * Access to raw PII or unredacted media requires a subpoena or mutual aid agreement.
 Contact `leo@intelligenceforgood.org` with the Case ID.